The Road to Foscagno Pass: The Ultimate Alpine Driving Adventure

-Passo di Foscagno is a high mountain pass at an elevation of 2,291m (7,516ft) above the sea level, located in the Alps in the province of Sondrio, northern Italy.
-The pass is traversed by the SS 301 road.
+Passo di Foscagno is a high mountain pass at an elevation of 2,308m (7,572ft) above the sea level, located in the province of Sondrio, in the Lombardy region of Italy.

 Is Passo di Foscagno Accessible by Car?

 Absolutely!
 The road leading up to the summit, known as Strada Statale 301 (SS301), is fully paved and in good condition.
 For a comprehensive experience, pair your drive with a detour through Forcola di Livigno.
 Ideally, enter the Livigno Valley via Forcola di Livigno and exit through Passo di Foscagno.
 An interesting note: although both sides of the pass lie within Italy, a customs checkpoint awaits at the summit due to Livigno's duty-free status.

 How long is the road to Foscagno Pass in the Alps?

 Stretching for 36.1 km (22.43 miles), the road runs from Bormio to Livigno.
 While the pass itself may seem understated, it's the journey that captures the heart.
 Avalanche galleries along the route demand caution.
 And the quaint villages dotting the ascent are charming pit stops.